opnsense/docs/source/manual/how-tos/nat_reflection.rst

 .. _nat-method1-outbound:

 Go to :menuselection:`Firewall --> NAT --> Outbound`
     Select *Hybrid outbound NAT rule generation* and save.
-That way you can have manual outbound rules in conjunction with automatic ones.
+That way you can have manual outbound rules in conjunction with automatic IP-Masquerading rules.
+You could also choose *Manual outbound NAT rule generation*.
+Please make sure that you create your own IP-Masquerading rules with the *manual outbound NAT* enabled.

     Select **+** to create a new Port Forward rule.